grycap/im/doc/source/dashboard.rst

 * "External Links" show a set of configurables information links (documentation, video tutorials, etc.)
 * Finally on the right top corner appears the "User" menu item.
 This item shows the full name of the logged user, and an avatar obtained from `Gravatar <https://www.gravatar.com/>`_.
-In this menu the user can access their "Service Credentials" with the cloud providers or logout the application.
+In this menu the user can access their "Cloud Credentials" with the cloud providers or logout the application.

 Cloud Crecentials
 ^^^^^^^^^^^^^^^^^^^